-dscontrol advisor logsize name cluster@port size
+dscontrol advisor logsize name cluster@port size where:

-where:

-cluster@port the cluster is the address in IP address format or symbolic name.
+- cluster@port the cluster is the address in IP address format or symbolic name.
 The port is the number of the port that the advisor is monitoring.
 The cluster value is optional on the advisor commands, but the port value is required.
 If the cluster value is not specified, then the advisor will start running on the port for all clusters.
 If you specify a cluster, then the advisor will start running on the port, but only for the cluster you have specified.
-See "Enabling advisors to manage load balancing" on page 50 for more information.
+See "Enabling advisors to manage load balancing" on page 65 for more information.

-Advisors are software agents that work within Load Balancer to provide information about the load on a given server.
+"Enabling advisors to manage load balancing" on page 65 Advisors are software agents that work within Load Balancer to provide information about the load on a given server.
 A different advisor exists for each standard protocol (HTTP, SSL, and others).
 Periodically, the Load Balancer base code performs an advisor cycle, during which it individually evaluates the status of all servers in its configuration.

-"dscontrol logstatus" on page 150 Use this command to display the log settings for a server. "dscontrol metric" on page 154 You can configure system metrics with the dscontrol metric command. "dscontrol manager" on page 151 You can control the manager function with the dscontrol manager command.
+"dscontrol logstatus" on page 170 Use this command to display the log settings for a server. "dscontrol metric" on page 174 You can configure system metrics with the dscontrol metric command. "dscontrol manager" on page 170 You can control the manager function with the dscontrol manager command.